 Responsibilities:

-Prepare a draft operating budget jointly in cooperation with the Executive Director for preliminary review by the Executive Committee and the Board in April, and final approval in May, prior to each fiscal year.
+Prepare a draft operating budget jointly in cooperation with the Executive Director for preliminary review by the Administrative Committee and the Board in April, and final approval in May, prior to each fiscal year.

 Periodically review check files, and financial transactions to assure documentation standards are being followed.